The route to becoming a rail driver is heavily regulated but it is transparent and at its most basic, fairly straightforward.

 A psychometric sift is a "sifting test” at the start of the recruitment process rather than at the end.

 The test is an initial indicator of who is likely to meet the requirements to drive a train.

 This interview takes place face-to-face (with strict adherence to COVID guidelines).
-This interview will cover past experience and competencies as well as give the candidate the opportunity to ask questions about the company and role.
+This interview covers past experience and competencies and gives the candidate the opportunity to ask questions about the company and role.

 Why do candidates have to undergo a medical?

 As outlined above, train driving is a heavily regulated industry.
 One of the reasons for this is because of the potential risk of serious injury or death if safety rules are not strictly adhered to.
 Therefore, staff on the line must be medically fit to adhere to these rules.

 For example, drivers must be able to see and recognise the traffic signals.
 For this reason, anyone who is colour blind would fail the driver medical.
 Similarly, anyone with a serious sight or hearing impairment would be unlikely to pass the medical.

 Can I study for the psychometric test?